huggingface/blog/ram-efficient-pytorch-fsdp.md

 ## Pre-requisites

 First follow these steps to install Flash Attention V2:  Dao-AILab/flash-attention: Fast and memory-efficient exact attention (github.com).
 Install the latest nightlies of PyTorch with CUDA ≥11.8.
-Install the remaining requirements as per DHS-LLM-Workshop/code_assistant/training/requirements.txt
+Install the remaining requirements as per DHS-LLM-Workshop/code_assistant/training/requirements.txt.
+Here, we will be installing 🤗 Accelerate and 🤗 Transformers from the main branch.

 # Fine-Tuning